History of MCC & Open Table MCC

 Closure of Good Samaritan MCC

-After the passing of the well-loved Pastor Egay in 2016, his partner Vince was propelled into the pastoral leadership of the Church.
-After Pastor Egay’s passing, Pastor Vince tried to organize and re-group the congregants of Good Samaritan MCC.
-They were able to still meet for bible and prayer services in the house of one of their members.
-Yet as time goes people stopped gathering together despite the efforts and encouragement of Pastor Vince.
-With almost no gathering and no one coming to scheduled gatherings, Pastor Vince finally declared what was clear and obvious which we also interpret as the closure of Good Samaritan MCC which was formally MCC Manila.
-The announcement was made through the official Facebook page of Good Samarian MCC on July 22, 2019.
-He did encourage others, if they felt the calling and urgency, to reconvene, Good Samaritan MCC at same later time and place.
-But as of the today, year 2020, Good Samaritan MCC (MCC Makati) is closed and no longer gathers together.
+After the passing of the well-loved Pastor Egay Constantino in 2016, his partner, Elmer “Vince” Madolid took over the pastoral leadership of the church.
+He tried to organize and re-group the congregants of Good Samaritan MCC.
+While they managed to meet for Bible and prayer services in the house of one of their members, attendance dwindled and its members stopped coming despite Pastor Vince’s efforts and encouragement.
+With almost no gathering, Pastor Vince finally declared what was clear and obvious.
+On July 22, 2019, through the official Facebook page of the Good Samaritan MCC, they announced its closure.
+Still, he kept on the faith that if the members felt the calling and urgency to reconvene, Good Samaritan MCC can still return at the same time and place.
+However, as of writing time, Good Samaritan MCC remains closed.

-Vince Madolid upon the encouragement of Rev. Joseph, joined Open Table MCC and is regarded there as, informally, one of its elders (long time member of MCC).
+Pastor Vince, upon the encouragement of Rev. Joseph joined Open Table MCC and regarded him, albeit informally, as one of its elders (long time member of MCC).

 First Pride March in the Philippines and in all of Asia – 1994